aws-samples/terraform-aws-multi-account-pipeline/README.md

 `repo` is the name of your existing repo that the pipeline will use as a source.
 If you are using a third-party service, the format is "my-organization/repo"

+`accounts` is a map of the target AWS accounts.

 `connection` is the connection arn of the [connection](https://docs.aws.amazon.com/dtconsole/latest/userguide/welcome-connections.html) to the third-party repo.

 ### Optional Inputs